This Roast Rack of Lamb is incredibly delicious and so festive.

 Perfect for a holiday gathering of friends and family.
 So impressive!

-You may need to reapply as you assemble the roast into the standing position, if you decide to present it in the manner.
-It’s so impressive!
+You may need to reapply as you assemble the roast into the standing position if you decide to present it in the manner.

-When you bring this incredible roast to your holiday feast table, your family and friends will truly be awe-inspired by your creation.
+When you bring this incredible Roast Rack of Lamb to your holiday table, your family and friends will truly be awe-inspired by your creation.
 Yes!

 Rare to medium-rare is the way to go, and using an instant-read thermometer ensures a perfect rack of lamb.
 Your guests will be so impressed!!

 For another amazing lamb recipe, you will love our Grilled Marinated Lamb Chops!

 Now, go ahead and make this amazing Roasted Rack of Lamb recipe!